-der all of the information n about what they think I draft up a report which is and send this report to beedback and comments of any quotations or e comments, ases to the report.
-These e employer who will then investigation.
+The employer will consider all of the information and come to a conclusion about what they think has happened.
+They will draft up a report which sets out their conclusions and send this report to both parties to get their feedback and comments and check the accuracy of any quotations or statements.

+Both parties can provide comments, clarifications and responses to the report.
+These will be considered by the employer who will then issue a final copy of the investigation